My Power of Attorney Campaign

 Background to the My Power of Attorney campaign

-After a successful Glasgow POA campaign over the last five years, Health and Social Care Scotland has now embarked on a national POA campaign, People like You, with 29 of the 31 HSCPs in Scotland signing up.
+After an original, successful Glasgow POA campaign, Health and Social Care Scotland has now embarked on a national POA campaign, “Your Choice, Your Voice”, with 29 of the 31 HSCPs in Scotland signing up.

-A steering group with representation from across Scotland has responsibility for full co-ordination and delivery of the campaign in partnership with Enterprise Screen.
+A steering group with representation from across Scotland has responsibility for full co-ordination and delivery of the campaign in partnership.

-Key elements of the People like You campaign in the first phase include TV adverts from June 2019, website and social media via Facebook and LinkedIn.
+Key elements of the campaign in the first phase include TV, Online and Social content and is available via the website and social media Facebook, Twitter and LinkedIn pages.

 Who is the campaign targeting?